Updated

 Pros:

-- Always ready — no rummaging in the boot for a cable
+- Always ready; no rummaging in the boot

-- No cable to lose or forget — it’s permanently attached
+- Nothing to lose or forget — the cable stays put

 Cons:

-- Cable replacement is expensive — usually means replacing the whole unit or a manufacturer repair
+- Replacement usually means a new unit or a manufacturer repair

 Untethered Chargers: Pros and Cons